Durga temple, Aihole: Architecture

 The Durga temple has an apsidal plan for its sanctum, one that fuses with a square plan for the mandapa.
+This design seems to have borrowed influences from early apsidal Buddhist Chaitya Caves such as the Karla Chaitya.

 It is the largest of a group of over 120 temples at Aihole and illustrates a mature example of the Badami Chalukya architecture.
 The architecture of the temple is sophisticated as it combines an apsidal plan for the sanctum (garbhagriya) with a non-apsidal Nagara-latina shikhara with roots in North Indian architecture.
 In other parts such as the mandapa, it uses a mix of rectangular and square plans, all fronted by a mukhacatuski-style entrance.
 It integrates an ambulatory passage within.
 This fusion of north and south Indian ideas on architecture is not disjointed, but one well integrated.
 For example, the adhisthana is formulated by a Nagara khura-kumbha, and the decoration with it is Dravida.

 The most original feature of the temple is a peristyle delimiting an ambulatory around the temple itself and whose walls are covered with sculptures of different gods or goddesses.
 The rounded ends at the rear or sanctuary end include a total of three layers: the wall of the sanctuary itself, the main temple wall beyond a passageway running behind this, and a pteroma or ambulatory as an open loggia with pillars, running all round the building.
 Stone grilles with various geometrical openwork patterns ventilate the interior from the ambulatory.
 The heart of the shrine (garba griha) is surmounted by a tower which announces the future higher towers shikharas and vimanas.
 The amalaka that once crowned the shikara is on the ground nearby (visible in top picture).

 From the front the temple appears much more conventional; two staircases provide access to the porch, with many richly carved relief panels, including roundels with groups of lovers.
 The sober and square pillars are decorated with characters around the porch and the entrance to the peristyle.
 The parapet is carved with niches and small animals.
 The porch gives access to rooms with pillars ('mukhamantapa' and "sabhamantapa") to get into the sanctuary, the heart of the shrine (garba griha).
 The sanctum is empty.